CHRF-Genomics/Paratype/README.md

 ```

 **The paratype script needs the allele definition and gene region (codon) files** _(provided with the script)_.
-You do not need to use the option, *--allele*  or, *--gene* to provide the files though, if you download the folder and keep all the files at the directory of paratype script.
+You do not need to use the option, *--allele*  or, *--gene* to provide the files, if you download the folder and keep all the files at the directory of paratype script.
-However, if you found a new genotype or want to detect a new mutation, you can either edit the designated text file for allele definitions (SParatyphiA_genotype_specific_alleles_v1_b1.txt) and gene_regions (SParatyphiA_gene_mutation_codons_v1_b2.txt), or you can prepare files with specifci folmat.
+However, if you found a new genotype or want to detect a new mutation, you can either edit the designated text file for allele definitions (SParatyphiA_genotype_specific_alleles_v1_b1.txt) and gene_regions (SParatyphiA_gene_mutation_codons_v1_b2.txt), or you can prepare files with specific format.
 In that case, please use following options:
 ```
 --allele new_alele_definition.txt --gene new_gene_codons_definition.txt
 ```